VWS-Python/vws-python/README.md

     secret_key = mock.secret_key
 ```

-To set custom keys, set the `access_key` and `secret_key` parameters in either the decorator or context manager's instantiation.
+To set custom keys, set the `access_key` and `secret_key` parameters in either the context manager's instantiation.

 ## Setting the database name